YagoGG/q-simon/README.md

 This code was created as part of the Excelence Baccalaureate research project.

-Details on the usage of this code can be found in the project's [wiki](https://github.com/YagoGG/q-simon/wiki).
+Details on how to use it can be found in the project's [wiki](https://github.com/YagoGG/q-simon/wiki).

+Everything is under the MIT license, which can be found in the LICENSE file.

 ---